superrrpotato/Episodic-memories-make-goal-directed-action-selection-context-aware-and-explainable/README.md

-# Episodic Memory-Based Goal Selection and Action Planning: Code Repository
+# Episodic Neighbor Algorithm (ENA): Code Repository

 This repository contains the code used to generate the results and figures reported in the manuscript on **Episodic Memory-Based Goal Selection and Action Planning**.
 It includes Jupyter notebooks that demonstrate the process of goal-directed action selection with episodic memories and its relation to cognitive processes.